mehulagg/gitlab/doc/user/analytics/merge_request_analytics.md

 ### Throughput table

-Data table displaying the most recent merge requests merged in the date range.
-Up to 20 merge requests are displayed at a time, and pagination controls appear below the table when there are more than 20.
-The following data is displayed for each merge request:
+The Throughput table displays the most recent merge requests merged in the date range.
+The table displays up to 20 merge requests at a time.
+If there are more than 20 merge requests, you can paginate to them.
+For each merge request, you can review the following data:

 - Title (as a link to the merge request itself)
 - ID